Yuma Sun

 The Yuma Sun is a newspaper in Yuma, Arizona, United States.
-It has a circulation of 18,799.

 History

 Though not founded until 1896, the Yuma Sun can trace its history back to the Arizona Sentinel, the first newspaper in what is now the Yuma area.
 The Yuma Sun would eventually be formed by a merger of the Arizona Sentinel and the Yuma Sun's predecessor, the Yuma Morning Sun.

 The Arizona Sentinel

 The Sentinel was founded in 1871 by David A. Gordon and C. L. Minor when Yuma was still known as Arizona City.
 The paper, originally called the Arizona Free Press, was renamed the Arizona Sentinel after one year of publication.
 Two years later, the paper's name was shortened to just the Sentinel.

 In 1911, the paper merged with the Yuma Examiner to become the Arizona Sentinel and Yuma Weekly Examiner.